Tattoo artist taxes in France 2026: VAT, URSSAF

 When to incorporate

-Ltd (UK), EURL/SASU (France), GmbH/UG (Germany), LLC/S-Corp (US) become relevant past £/€80,000 net profit, when you employ staff, or to separate personal and business assets.
-Corporate tax rates are often attractive (UK 19-25%, France IS 15% on first €42,500), but you pay social charges on what you draw as salary or dividends.
-This deserves its own article — see sole trader or company for a tattoo artist (forthcoming).
+EURL or SASU become relevant past €80,000 net profit, when you employ staff, or to separate personal and business assets.
+Corporate tax (IS) at 15% on the first €42,500 of profit is attractive, but you pay social charges on what you draw as salary (SASU) or dividends (EURL, with subtleties).
+This deserves its own article — see sole trader or company for a tattoo artist.

 What's next